oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/provision-setup-oda/provision-setup-oda.md

   ![oda-4](images/oda-4.png)

-5. If you see your *Oracle Cloud Account* in the next screen, *clik on it*, otherwise follow the next steps to Sign in with a different user account.
+5. If you see your *Oracle Cloud Account* in the next screen, *click on it*, otherwise follow the next steps to Sign in with a different user account.

   ![oda-dashboard](images/oracle-cloud-account-oda-dashboard.png)